Víctor Blasco

-Victor Blasco Llorens (born 1 July 1994) is a Spanish professional footballer who plays primarily as a winger for Singapore Premier League club Hougang United.
+Victor Blasco Llorens (born 1 July 1994), better known as Blasco, is a Spanish professional footballer who plays primarily as a winger most recently for Singapore Premier League club Hougang United.
+He is known for his speed, dribbling and power shots.
+Primarily a winger, Blasco is also capable of being deployed as an attacking-midfielder or central-midfielder.

 Career

 Early career

 Born in Barcelona, Catalonia, Blasco spent his youth career with Barcelona, Cornellà and Mallorca before moving to Canada to play university football at Vancouver Island University.
 In the 2014 season with the Mariners, he led the PACWEST with 12 goals in 13 appearances and was named 2014 PACWEST Rookie of the Year and Player of the Year.

 Whitecaps 2

 On 25 March 2015, Blasco signed a professional contract with USL expansion club Whitecaps 2.
 He made his professional debut on 29 March in a 4–0 defeat to Seattle Sounders 2.
 Blasco was released by Vancouver on 19 April 2016 for an undisclosed breach of club policy.

 Pacific

 After returning to VIU, and playing in the PCSL and the VMSL, Blasco signed with new club Pacific FC of the Canadian Premier League on 7 February 2019.
 In 25 games, Blasco scored six goals and three assists in the 2019 Canadian Premier League season, which was also the first season in league history, and also appeared in one Canadian Championship match.
 Pacific finished in fifth in the spring season and fourth in the fall season, not qualifying for the finals.
 After Blasco's successful 2021 season, where Pacific captured the championship, he departed the club.